 Sugar and disease

 It is well known that sugar is a major contributor to obesity, insulin resistance, and metabolic syndrome.
 This is because continual spikes in our blood sugar create corresponding spikes of insulin.
 Over time our cells stop responding to the continual barrage of insulin and so we have to produce more of it to compensate.
 The cycle continues until insulin stops working effectively.
-The cells in our bodies that produce insulin then become fatigued and slow down or stop producing it altogether, leaving sugar to circulate dangerously in the blood stream.
+The cells in our bodies that produce insulin then become fatigued and slow down or stop producing it altogether, leaving sugar to circulate dangerously in the bloodstream.
 That is diabetes.

 Sugar has been implicated in a range of cancers including colon and breast cancer.
 The truth is all cancer loves sugar.
 It is the number one food cancer cells prefer.
-Multiple studies show that a high level of sugar in our diet puts us at much higher risk of developing cancer.
+Multiple studies show that a high level of sugar in our diet puts us at a much higher risk of developing cancer.
 Perhaps the strongest evidence of the link between sugar and cancer is that scans used to find cancers in the body use radiolabelled glucose to highlight the cancerous cells.
-Within only hours of being introduced into the blood stream the sugar molecules accumulate where the hungry cancer cells are, and show up clearly on radiology scans.
+Within only hours of being introduced into the bloodstream, the sugar molecules accumulate where the hungry cancer cells are, and show up clearly on radiology scans.
 Sugar is used because there is nothing that better helps identify hidden cancer.
 Think about that.

 Recent research shows a diet high in sugar and low in healthy fat is playing a significant role in the huge modern increase in Alzheimer's Disease.
-The affect of sugar on the brain and the danger of insulin resistance in the development of Alzheimer's is so critical that the disease has been called "type 3 diabetes".
-Just like our bodies, our brains are thought to produce insulinnecessary for the survival of our brain cells.
+The effect of sugar on the brain and the danger of insulin resistance in the development of Alzheimer's is so critical that the disease has been called "type 3 diabetes".
+Just like our bodies, our brains are thought to produce the insulin necessary for the survival of our brain cells.
 Through a process identical to the one that causes diabetes, our brain cells become insulin resistant and no longer absorb the sugar required for normal function.
 They then run out of fuel and lose the ability to carry out complex processes, like forming memories.

 Fatty Liver Disease